What is a School or Special Client Bus Driver?

 - School Bus Driver/Custodian

-School or Special Client Bus Driver Employment Estimates
+What Kind of School or Special Client Bus Driver Job Opportunities Are There?

 There were about 507,900 jobs for School or Special Client Bus Driver in 2016 (in the United States).
 New jobs are being produced at a rate of 5.4% which is above the national average.
 The Bureau of Labor Statistics predicts 27,300 new jobs for School or Special Client Bus Driver by 2026.
-There will be an estimated 64,900 positions for School or Special Client Bus Driver per year.
+Due to new job openings and attrition, there will be an average of 64,900 job openings in this field each year.

 The states with the most job growth for School or Special Client Bus Driver are Colorado, Washington, and Hawaii.
 Watch out if you plan on working in New Jersey, Maine, or Wyoming.
 These states have the worst job growth for this type of profession.

-The salary for School or Special Client Bus Drivers ranges between about $19,000 and $49,430 a year.
+The typical yearly salary for School or Special Client Bus Drivers is somewhere between $19,000 and $49,430.

 School or Special Client Bus Drivers who work in Alaska, District of Columbia, or Washington, make the highest salaries.

-How much do School or Special Client Bus Drivers make in different U.S. states?
+How much do School or Special Client Bus Drivers make in each U.S. state?

 State | Annual Mean Salary |